Subscribing and muting a conversation

 - Reply to a conversation when your settings are set to auto-subscribe on reply

-- Have been @mentioned on a conversation and you reply back in comments or if you comment on the conversation when your settings are set to auto-subscribe on comment
+- Comment on the conversation when your settings are set to auto-subscribe on comment

 - Click the subscribe bell, and continue to subscribe without muting